swansonk14/SyntheMol/docs/rl/antibiotics.md

 Generate molecules with SyntheMol-RL using RL models for _S. aureus_ and solubility with dynamic multiparameter and exploring REAL & WuXi chemical spaces.

+Note: Logically, the RL prediction types for the two models should be classification and regression.
+However, at the time this experiment was run, the code required a single model type for both models.
+Therefore, the models were trained as regression models and used as such in the generation.

 RL Chemprop-RDKit

 ```bash